M680x0/m680x0.github.io/_drafts/updates-may-2023.md

 [^4]: SysV ABI actually didn't specify who (caller v.s. callee) should allocate the memory, but LLVM's codegen infrastructure designates it to caller by default.
 Plus, it makes more sense.

 ## Inline Assembly: Memory Constraints
-Before the patches we are about to mention, we already have supports for most of the inline assembly constraints, either target [independent](https://gcc.gnu.org/onlinedocs/gcc/Simple-Constraints.html) or [dependent](https://gcc.gnu.org/onlinedocs/gcc/Machine-Constraints.html) ones, in place -- except memory constraints (e.g. `m`).
+We added the supports for most of the inline assembly constraints, either target [independent](https://gcc.gnu.org/onlinedocs/gcc/Simple-Constraints.html) or [dependent](https://gcc.gnu.org/onlinedocs/gcc/Machine-Constraints.html) ones about 2 years ago -- but memory constraints (e.g. `m`) had always been absent.

-[D143529](https://reviews.llvm.org/D143529) added supports for the `m`, `Q`, and `U` constraints.
+Wait no more!
+[D143529](https://reviews.llvm.org/D143529) just added the supports for `m`, `Q`, and `U` constraints.
 The `m` constraint accounts for generic memory operands; `Q` is subject to any addressing modes that involves an address register as the base; `U` is similar to `Q`, but limited to those using constant offsets.

-There were two challenges in this task: first, there are more than one possible addressing modes to which operands with any of these addressing modes can be lowered.
-So we literally need to call out to the instruction selector and try to select the operand in question with different addressing modes, one after another with an order I arbitrarily picked🤪.
+There were two challenges in this task: first, there are more than one possible addressing modes to which operands with any of those memory constraints can be lowered.
+We need to use instruction selector to select an addressing mode for the memory operand in question.
+Unfortunately, in our backend, the selection logic for finding the optimal addressing modes is not easily accessible from outside the instruction selector, so we ended up trying every possible addressing modes, one after another, following an order I arbitrarily picked🤪.

-Second, `AsmPrinter` -- the last Pass in the codegen pipeline -- will print the selected memory operand to the corresponding placeholder in the inline assembly string _regardless_ of whether your target has an integrated assembler[^5], which is usually the place where native instructions got printed out.
+Second, `AsmPrinter` -- the last Pass in the codegen pipeline -- is required to print the selected memory operand into the inline assembly string _without_ the help of MC[^5].
-That means, we need to have the same printing logics for memory operands in both AsmPrinter and m68's own MC layer.
-To avoid duplicate code, [D143528](https://reviews.llvm.org/D143528) factored out the printing logics so that both components (AsmPrinter and m68k's MC) can share.
+Since m68k's own MC component also has the exact same printing logics for memory operands, we ended up having duplicate code in two places (AsmPrinter and m68k's MC).
+To avoid that, [D143528](https://reviews.llvm.org/D143528) factored out the printing logics shared by so that both components can share.

 [^5]: The reason being that, despite being rare, integrated assembler is not required for a target.
-Thus, we need to make sure those inline assembly memory operands are still properly materialized in the absence of integrated assembler.
+Thus, we need to make sure those inline assembly memory operands are still properly printed in the absence of integrated assembler.

 ## Miscs